 Before the TERRA\URB parameterisation became available, a zero-order description of urban areas was used for COSMO and ICON based on land use data.
-Now, when the urban scheme is activated in COSMO (Iterra\urb=TRUE), a tile approach is utilized in which each cell is divided into two tiles, an urban tile and a rural (natural) tile.
-The urban tile is assumed to be completely paved and not vegetated, and its area fraction is defined according to the additional external parameter called Impervious Surface Area (ISA).
+Now, when the urban scheme is activated in COSMO (lterra\urb=TRUE), a "poor-man's" tile approach is utilized in which each cell is divided into two tiles, an urban tile and a rural (natural) tile.
+The urban tile is assumed to be completely paved and not vegetated, and its area fraction is defined according to an additional external parameter called Impervious Surface Area (ISA).
 ISA is not the same as the urban land use area fraction, and different spatial data sets are proposed as a data source for ISA.
-The urban description provides the model variables for the natural tile.
-However, the current external parameters associated to the natural tile are those provided by EXTPAR and calculated by considering also the urban is counted twice, once when adopting the urban scheme, and otherwise when referring to natural tile external parameters which take into account urban surfaces.
+The urban scheme calculates the model variables for the urban tile, whereas the zero-order urban description provides the model variables for the natural tile.
+This means that the current external parameters associated to the natural tile are those provided by EXTPAR and calculated by considering also the urban contribution.
+This is what we call the 'urban double-counting' effect, because urban is counted twice, once when adopting the urban scheme, and otherwise when referring to natural tile external parameters which take into account urban surfaces.

-In order to avoid this 'urban double-counting' effect, a new dataset was constructed in which the affected external parameters (PLCOV MAX, PLCOV MIN, LAI MAX, LAI MIN, ROOTDP, Z0, FOR E, FOR D, RSMIN, EMIS RAD, SKC) were recalculated according to the functions implemented in EXTPAR but area-weighted excluding land use class 19 of GlobCover.
+In order to avoid this 'urban double-counting' effect, a new dataset was constructed in which the affected external parameters (PLCOV\MAX, PLCOV\MIN, LAI\MAX, LAI\MIN, ROOTDP, Z0, FOR\E, FOR\D, RSMIN, EMIS\RAD, SKC) were recalculated according to the functions implemented in EXTPAR, but area-weighted excluding land use class 19 of GlobCover.
 This class represents urban areas (artificial surfaces).
-ARPAP and RUB developed R-script and Python scripts (available at https://github.com/matthiasdemuzere/lcz-to-cclm) which recalculate the external parameters to be associated to the natural tile for those cells in which the urban tile is greater than zero.
+ARPAP developed an R script which recalculates the external parameters to be associated to the natural tile for those cells in which the urban tile is greater than zero.